elgw/deconwolf/README.md

 A&A 437, 369-374 (2005), [doi](https://doi.org/10.1051/0004-6361:20052717)
  * Lee, Ji-Yeon & Lee, Nam-Yong.
 (2014).
 Cause Analysis and Removal of Boundary Artifacts in Image Deconvolution.
 Journal of Korea Multimedia Society.
 17. 838-848. [doi](https://doi.org/10.9717/kmms.2014.17.7.838).

-## Todo
- - [ ] Documentation, examples and test data.
- - [ ] A higher level interface with facilities for handling and generation of PSFs.
- - [ ] Flag to save one image after each iteration (to facilitate setting the number of iterations).
- - [ ] Demos, for example on the effect of the tiling.
- - [ ] Use tif tags to write meta data (also to transfer from input image).
- - [ ] Crash-safe writing of output images, write to temporary file and move when write is complete to avoid bad luck.
- - [ ] Highly parsable log file.
- - [ ] Proper logger.
- - [ ] Custom TIFF warning handle (not to overflow the console)
- - [ ] Include also `identity` and `Richardson-Lucy`
- - [x] Reduce memory by using the identity `f(-x) = ifft(conj(fft(x))`
- - [x] Break out the image processing functions to separate library.
- - [x] Protect better against misuse.
- - [x] Support even-sized PSFs (kind of hack, solution by resizing)
- - [x] Check that it works on osx
- - [x] Cross-platform build-tool (meson).
- - [x] Possible to change the prefix with the `--prefix` flag.
- - [x] Refuse to run if output file already exist (unless `--overwrite`) with status `0`.
- - [x] Crop PSF also in x and y (individual crop per tile as well).
- - [x] Faster calculation of tiling weights.
- - [x] Report peak memory usage to log file.
- - [x] Automatic cropping of the PSF if it has too many stacks.
- - [x] Block mode for low memory systems, accessible through the options `--tilesize` and `--tilepad`
- - [x] Eliminate one or two arrays in the main loop to save memory.
- - [x] Use some kind of logging
- - [x] Argument parsing
- - [x] Proper automatic name on output file.
- - [x] Make use of symmetries to save memory?
- - [x] Save FFTW wisdom (saved to `./config/deconwolf/`)
- - [x] Identical results to matlab code.